ros-industrial/industrial_training/gh_pages/_source/demo2/Application-Structure.md

   * tip_link: Name of the last link in the kinematic chain, usually the tool link.
   * base_link: Name for the base link of the robot.
   * world_frame: The absolute coordinate frame of reference for all the objects defined in the planning environment.
- * The parameters under the "`trajectory`" namespace are used to generate the trajectory that is feed into the Descartes planner.
+ * The parameters under the "`trajectory`" namespace are used to generate the trajectory that is fed into the Descartes planner.
   * trajectory/seed_pose: This is of particular importance because it is used to indicate preferred start and end joint configurations of the robot when planning the path.
 If a ''seed_pose'' wasn't specified then planning would take longer since multiple start and end joint configurations would have to be taken into account, leading to multiple path solutions that result from combining several start and end poses.